thassan743/RoboND-DeepLearning-Project/writeup.md

 #### The Network

 Now that we have a completed encoder and decoder, we can build the FCN model.
-The architecture I used was very simple and similar to the one used in the segmentation lab.
-With this model I was able to achieve the required final score.
+My plan was to keep the model as simple as possible initially to get a baseline for the performance with different hyper-parameters, and then increase the complexity from there if necessary.
+In the end i was able to achieve the required final score with this model after some adjustments and tuning.
+This will be discussed in further detail later.
 The final model implementation can be seen below:

 ```
 def fcn_model(inputs, num_classes):